claire-codes/hugo-blog/content/blog/2018-10-24-missing-emoji.markdown

 - emoji
 ---

 It's happened to all of us: you're reading an article online or a message from a friend on your phone, and where the author intended to display an emoji, all you see is an empty rectangle.
 This is your device's way of saying it doesn't have support for that emoji.
-The empty rectangle (or rectangle containing a question mark, or other representation depending on your operating system).

-Why does this happen?
+## Why is an emoji missing on my operating system?

-This is very complex (and interesting!) subject but I'm going to try and give a high-level overview.
+This is very complex (and interesting!) subject so I'm going to try and give a high-level overview.

 To answer this we have to briefly cover what an emoji is.
 Unicode is a collection of characters and is theoretically supposed to contain all characters required on the web: not just the Latin alphabet, but punctuation, other languages, any symbol you can think of.
 From [the answer to what is Unicode on the Unicode Consortium's website](http://unicode.org/standard/WhatIsUnicode.html):